TizenTeam/workshop-thingy52/step2.md

 Advertising only works when the device **isn't connected to your PC**, which makes it slightly more frustrating for a workshop!

+To listen to the advetising you need an other device.

 ### A note on Advertising data

 Looking at the data we'd received, we have: